 Use A Soft Sponge Whenever You’re Cleaning

 The best thing you can do is have a soft sponge around that you can clean off the tile with.
-You should be cleaning your tile on a regular basis to ensure that everything is clean and nothing stays on there for long.
+You should be cleaning your tile regularly to ensure that everything is clean and nothing stays on there for long.
 You can just buy some liquid tile cleaner that you soak the sponge in and clean off the floor.

-If you really want your floor to shine like the hotels that you dream about, then you should be looking to polish your tiles on a regular basis.
-You will have to do this multiple time with a high-quality polish.
+If you want your floor to shine like the hotels that you dream about, then you should be looking to polish your tiles regularly.
+You will have to do this multiple times with a high-quality polish.
 However, this is going to seriously make your floor shine like never before!